nefarius/BthPS3/README.md

 You can build individual projects of the solution within Visual Studio.

-## Documentation
+## Support & Documentation

-Take a look at the [project page](https://vigem.org/projects/BthPS3/) for more information.
+Everything you need to know is documented [on the project page](https://vigem.org/projects/BthPS3/), read carefully before considering filing a bug.

 <details>